fabian416/roimarket/README.md

 # roimarket
-game of a super market
+scripts with the logic of the virtual supermarket